mrpetro/OpenBreed/README.md

  - Possibility to view some images used in game with original palette

 **ABSE**
- - Possibility to view some of maps (currently without original palette)
+ - Possibility to view maps with their color palettes tiles and properties
- - Possibility to view tile sets associated with maps (currently without original palette)
+ - Possibility to view tile sets associated with maps
  - Possibility to view some images used in game with original palette

  ## Development status